» Provost Office Staff

 Roxanne Greitz Miller, Ed.D.

-Director, Institute for Excellence in Teaching and Learning
+Director of the Institute for Excellence in Teaching and Learning

 Dr. Roxanne Greitz Miller joined Chapman in 2005 and the Provost's Office in 2015 as Director of the Institute for Excellence in Teaching and Learning (IETL), where she coordinates the Institute's professional development activities for all Chapman faculty, leads the IETL Advisory Board of faculty from across all academic disciplines, and provides consultative services for academic units and individual faculty.
 Dr. Miller holds the Donna Ford Attallah Endowed Professorship in Teacher Education with appointments to the College of Educational Studies and Schmid College of Science and Technology.
 With $3.2 million in external grant funding from 2005 to present, Dr. Miller's research centers on effective K-12 school practice and school communication.
 Prior to her service in the Office of the Provost, Dr. Miller was Assistant Dean in the College of Educational Studies and President of the Chapman Faculty Senate, as well as the recipient of the 2014-2016 Outstanding Teaching Professorship, Chapman's highest honor for teaching excellence.
 She teaches courses in educational studies at the undergraduate and graduate levels.